JeffFessler/book-la-demo/README.md

 [Julia language](https://julialang.org/)
 to accompany the book
 "Linear Algebra for
-Data Science, Machine Learning and Signal Processing" (formerly known as "Matrix Methods and Applications") by Jeff Fessler and Raj Nadakuditi
+Data Science, Machine Learning, and Signal Processing" (formerly known as "Matrix Methods and Applications") by Jeff Fessler and Raj Nadakuditi